2025 FIFA Arab Cup: Format

-Of the 23 participating teams, the top nine teams based on the April 2025 FIFA World Ranking qualified directly to the group stage, while the remaining 14 teams will play seven qualifying matches, of which seven will qualify for the next stage.
+Of the 23 participating teams, the top nine teams based on the April 2025 FIFA World Ranking qualified directly to the group stage, while the remaining 14 teams played seven qualifying matches, of which seven qualified for the next stage.
 In the group stage, the teams were divided into four groups of four, with the two best teams from each group advancing to the quarter-finals.

 Tiebreakers

-The ranking of teams in the group stage is determined as follows:
+The ranking of teams in the group stage was determined as follows: